Homemade Pulled Pork Rub is amazing on any smoked or barbecue pork dish! See the recipe here.

 This pork rub has all the usual elements… you need some sweet and spicy of course!

-I will double or triple a batch to be able to keep this in the pantry, ready to go.
+I will usually make a large batch so I'm able to keep this in the pantry, ready to go.
 One recipe should cover one pork shoulder or 1-2 racks of ribs.

 Smoking the Pork with Homemade Pulled Pork Rub